The Association shall be called the “School Executive Officers’ Association Incorporated”.

 The annual and branch financial statements should be forwarded to the treasurer by mid February each year

-7 Regional meeting minutes should be forwarded to the National Secretary/ Publicity Officer after each meeting.
-These may be edited for publication in the national newsletter.
+7 Regional meeting minutes should be made available to the Executive after each meeting.
+These may be edited for further publication.

-8 The regional chairperson/secretary is to inform the National Secretary of the name and school of the regional delegate following the region annual meeting.
+8 The regional chairperson/secretary is to inform the National Secretary of the name and school of the regional delegate following the region’s annual meeting.

-9 Regional delegates to ensure that National Executive sponsorship guidelines are followed.
+9 Regional delegates to ensure that Association sponsorship guidelines are followed.

 10 Regional delegates will convey to the Executive and to their branch meetings all matters of relevance and importance.